Sitecore/Sitecore.Pathfinder/README.md

 The project configuration file is located in the root of the project: /scconfig.json.

 [Project configuration: /scconfig.json](src/console/files/project/scconfig.json)

+The user configuration file is options and is located next to the project configuration file.
+It has the extension .user.

+/sitecore.tools/scconfig.json (global configuration)
+/scconfig.json (project configuration)
+/scconfig.json.user (user configuration)

 ### Extensibility
 Pathfinder uses [MEF](https://msdn.microsoft.com/en-us/library/dd460648(v=vs.110).aspx) internally and is fully plugable.
 See section on